 If these numbers seem daunting, don’t worry.
 There are ways to break it down into an achievable monthly contribution.
 But first, here’s a little secret that could cut your monthly contribution in half.

-Putting it simply, a 529 college savings plan can help your savings go further.
+A 529 college savings plan can help your savings go further.
 It’s a tax-advantaged investment account that works like a Roth IRA, offering tax-free growth and tax-free withdrawals.
 And yes, parents can open a 529 plan for their child’s college savings.
 It’s not just for grandparents!

 Most 529 plans also offer a passively invested, age-adjusting portfolio option that starts with higher growth investments (e.g., stocks) and becomes more conservative as your child approaches college.
 This means your money grows over time, but you’re also reducing risk as it becomes time to pay for college.